lycarter/lycarter.github.com-2/_posts/2020-04-04-media-consumption.md

 - LOTW
 ---

-Just wanted to link-spam some Youtube channels and podcasts I've been watching recently:
+Just wanted to link-spam some Youtube channels and podcasts I've been watching recently for this Links Of The Week:

 ## Podcasts
 - [Still Untitled](https://www.tested.com/still-untitled-the-adam-savage-project/): Adam Savage and some combination of Norm and Will from Tested, and occasionally a guest, talk about random stuff, usually pertaining to movies/tv shows.